AshwiniMadapura/Calculator/README.md

       Eg: 5%
       (when hit on = output will be 0.05)

-- outputs negetive values for oprations like,
+- outputs negative values for operations like,
       56-100
       (when hit on = output will -44)